xyproto/tinyxxd/README.md

 Tested on Arch Linux, where it builds, runs and all tests passes.

-`make test` can be used to run simple tests, and `python bench.py` can run additional tests while benchmarking.
+`make test` can be used to run simple tests, and `make bench` can run additional tests while benchmarking.

 ## Platforms